 A comprehensive examination will be required to find the causes of your shoulder pain.
-Your doctor will look for physical abnormalities, swelling, deformity or muscle weakness, and check for tender areas.
-He or she will observe your shoulder range of motion and strength.
+Your doctor will:

 Your doctor may order specific tests to help identify the cause of your pain and any other problems.

 - X-rays.
-These pictures will show any injuries to the bones that make up your shoulder joint.
+X-rays will show any injuries to the bones that make up your shoulder joint.

-- Magnetic resonance imaging (MRI) and ultrasound.
-These imaging studies create better pictures of soft tissues.
+- Magnetic resonance imaging (MRI) scans and ultrasound.
+These imaging tests create better pictures than X-rays of soft tissues.
 MRI may help your doctor identify injuries to the ligaments and tendons surrounding your shoulder joint.

 - Computed tomography (CT) scan.
-This tool combines x-rays with computer technology to produce a very detailed view of the bones in the shoulder area.
+A CT scan combines X-rays with computer technology to produce a very detailed view of the bones in the shoulder area.

-- Electrical studies.
-Your doctor may order a test, such as an EMG (electromyogram), to evaluate nerve function.
+- Electrodiagnostic testing.
+Your doctor may order a test, such as an electromyography (EMG), to evaluate nerve function.

 - Arthrogram.
-During this x-ray study, dye is injected into the shoulder to better show the joint and its surrounding muscles and tendons.
-It may be combined with an MRI.
+During this X-ray study, dye is injected into the shoulder to better show the joint and its surrounding muscles and tendons.
+It may be combined with an MRI or CT scan.

 - Arthroscopy.
 In this surgical procedure, your doctor looks inside the joint with a fiber-optic camera.
-Arthroscopy may show soft tissue injuries that are not apparent from the physical examination, x-rays, and other tests.
-In addition to helping find the cause of pain, arthroscopy may be used to correct the problem.
+Arthroscopy may show soft tissue injuries that are not apparent from the physical examination, X-rays, and other tests.
+In addition to helping find the cause of pain, arthroscopy may be used to treat the problem.

-Treatment generally involves rest, altering your activities, and physical therapy to help you improve shoulder strength and flexibility.
-Common sense solutions such as avoiding overexertion or overdoing activities in which you normally do not participate can help to prevent shoulder pain.
+Common sense solutions, such as not overdoing activities in which you normally do not participate, can help to prevent shoulder pain.

 - Your doctor may prescribe medication to reduce inflammation and pain.
 If medication is prescribed to relieve pain, it should be taken only as directed.